extremeshok/kiosk-monitor/README.md

 Adjust the `User` and `Environment` lines to match the user that owns your kiosk session (for example, `pi`).

 When `PROFILE_TMPFS=true`, the value of `PROFILE_ROOT` is treated as the persistent on-disk copy that seeds the tmpfs runtime directory.

+If the host already has `tailscaled.service` enabled, `kiosk-monitor.sh --install/--update` automatically adds `Requires=tailscaled.service` and includes it in the `After=` chain so kiosk-monitor waits for the Tailscale tunnel before starting the browser.

 ### Faster Launch Tips (Pi-class hardware)
 - **Run the profile from RAM:** set `PROFILE_TMPFS=true` and optionally `PROFILE_SYNC_BACK=true` to rsync changes back to disk on exit.
 The default tmpfs path is `/dev/shm/kiosk-monitor`; customise with `PROFILE_TMPFS_PATH` if needed.